 and follow our journey & discover artists on the Lips Instagram

-To provide a space in digital and print for women and the LGBTQ+ community to share their experiences openly and honestly, as well as a space for all people to enjoy and support empowering and authentic content.
+To provide a space in digital and print for women* and the LGBTQIA community to share their experiences openly and honestly, as well as a space for all people to enjoy and support empowering and authentic content.

 Currently, 73% of all LGBT content online is flagged as inappropriate, even though 33% of Gen Z identifies as such.
 Words like "vaginal health" and "gender" are banned from advertisements even though femtech is predicted to be a $50B market by 2025.
-We provide a space for LGBT and women's health brands to advertise as well as sell their products, as we recognize the unfair censorship bias online extends to businesses as well.
+We provide a space for LGBTQIA and women's health brands to advertise as well as sell their products, as we recognize the unfair censorship bias online extends to businesses as well.